-^{1.} Limited support is provided for PPPoA.
+1 Limited support is provided for PPPoA.
 Mitel recommends the use of a D-Link DSL 300T modem at the enterprise site if PPPoA connectivity is required in gateway mode.
 Configure the modem to provide DHCP on the internal interface, and use DHCP on the MSL server to configure the public interface.
 The modem acts as a bridge.
 Note that PPPoA routers that provide NAT will not work here.

-If the customer's network has multiple subnets with a common prefix, access can be allowed from the prefix.
-For example, if the customer uses various subnets within the 192.168.0.0/16 network, enter a network of 192.168.0.0 and mask of 255.255.0.0 in the Networks panel, and allow the local router to determine the routing to the individual subnets.
+192.168.0.0/16 network, enter a network of 192.168.0.0 and mask of 255.255.0.0 in the Networks panel, and allow the local router to determine the routing to the individual subnets.